hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

 ..
     [review] - VAN: What happens if I do not provide a shift damping value in the qmc table but there is also none in the restart file due to legacy?
+    [reply] - CJCS: The shift damping defaults to the original default, 0.05.

     .. note::
         This approach will modify the shift damping to ensure a reasonable variation in the shift during a calculation.